syedhamzahaider/School-System-Programming-Fundamentals/README.md

 - This project was created as part of a programming fundamentals course.
 - ASCII art courtesy of [ASCII Art Archive](https://www.asciiart.eu/).
-- Special thanks to the instructor and fellow students for their guidance and support throughout the project.
+- Special thanks to the instructor for their guidance and support throughout the project.